Battle of Morotai: Opposing forces

 The Allied force assigned to Morotai outnumbered the island's defenders by more than one hundred to one.
 The Tradewind Task Force was established on 20 August under the command of Major General Charles P. Hall and numbered 40,105 U.S. Army soldiers and 16,915 United States Army Air Forces (USAAF) and Royal Australian Air Force (RAAF) personnel.
 The Tradewind Task Force came under the overall command of the United States Sixth Army; its main combat elements were the XI Corps headquarters, the 31st Infantry Division and the 126th Regimental Combat Team (RCT) from the 32nd Infantry Division.
 These units were supported by engineers and a large anti-aircraft group.
 The Tradewind Task Force also included large numbers of construction and other line of communications units whose role was to swiftly develop the island into a major base.
 The 6th Infantry Division was designated the force reserve but remained on the mainland of New Guinea.
-General MacArthur accompanied the force on board USS Nashville but was not in direct command of the operation.
+MacArthur accompanied the force on board USS Nashville but was not in direct command of the operation.

 The landing force was supported by powerful air and naval forces.
 The United States Fifth Air Force provided direct support while the Thirteenth Air Force and No. 10 Operational Group RAAF conducted strategic missions in the NEI and Philippines.
 The naval force was designated Task Force 77 and was organised into two attack groups, four reinforcement groups, a support group and an escort carrier group.
 The attack and reinforcement groups were responsible for transporting the assault force and subsequent support units and comprised twenty-four destroyers, four frigates, two Australian LSIs, five APDs, one LSD, twenty-four LCIs, forty-five LSTs, twenty LCTs and eleven LCIs armed with rockets.
 The support group was made up of two Australian heavy cruisers, three US light cruisers and eight US and two Australian destroyers.
 The escort carrier group comprised six escort carriers and ten destroyer escorts and provided anti-submarine and combat air patrol.
 Task Force 38.4 with two fleet carriers, two light aircraft carriers, one heavy cruiser, one light cruiser and thirteen destroyers was also available to support Task Force 77 if required.